iharhl/gaggia-pid-mod/README.md

 display is updated and how individual numbers or letters correspond to an actual pixel data.
 Source file — [src/gui.cpp](src/gui.cpp)

+**TODO**: insert layout explanation

 ### Pump

 The pump logic is based on a simple state machine.
 When the brew button is pressed, the normally closed (NC) relay remains inactive, allowing the water to flow.
 After the programmed time elapses, the relay opens, cutting the power to the pump.
-After the brew button is released by the user, the relay returns to the default closed position.
+After the brew button is released by the user, the relay returns to its default closed position.
 For details, see — [src/pump.cpp](src/pump.cpp)

 This setup enables precise shot timing without the need for manual tracking of time.
-While I haven't set up the hardware myself, I've left the code in place in case I decide to connect it in the future.
+While I have not set up the relay part myself, I've left the code in place.

+The part of the code that is used though, is detection of brew button presses.
+This enables real-time display of the shot extraction time.
+When the button is released, the timer remains visible for 5 seconds before automatically resetting to zero.

 ### Other